-Turn the outside part of the lever to control the lights.
-There are three positions for the light switch.
+Turn the outside part of the lever to control the lamps.
+There are three positions for the lamp switch.

-- OFF: All lights are off. - -00=: The parking lights, taillights, license plate light and the instrument panel lighting come on.
-The headlights are off.
+- OFF: All lamps are off. - The parking lamps, taillamps, license plate lamp and the instrument panel lighting come on.
+The headlamps are off. - 'C': The headlamps and all other operating lamps come on.

-Lights On Reminder
+Lamps On Reminder

-If you turn the ignition off, remove the key, open the door and leave the lights on, a chime will remind you to turn off your lights.
+If you turn the ignition off, remove the key, open the door and leave the lamps on, a chime will remind you to turn off your lamps.

-Headlight High/Low Beam
+Headlamp High/Low Beam

-First, you must have the headlights on.

-For high beams, push the turn signal lever

-away from you.
-When the high beams are

-on, a blue light on the instrument panel

-also will be on.
-It will go off when you

-switch to low beam.
-To switch back to
+First, you must have the headlamps on.
+For high beams, push the turn signal lever away from you.
+When the high beams are on, a blue light on the instrument panel also will be on.
+It will go off when you switch to low beam.

-low beams, pull the lever toward you.
+To switch back to low beams, pull the lever toward you.